 Up to the present, we have examined the information flow within the weapon system envelope.
 We must now go one step further.
 Referring to Figure 9, the weapon system (A), including the platform, is now shown in the center.
 The relation of the weapon system to other elements contributing to its operation has been made explicit.
 On the friendly side, the weapon system must interact with its own command structure (C), with the ancillary and support systems (F), and with the friendly, neutral, or natural navigation reference systems (D).
-Both weapon and platform have to cope with the natural or hostile man-made environment (F).
+Both weapon and platform have to cope with the natural or hostile man-made environment (E).
 Finally, the weapon must interact with the target (B) prior to the instant of contact.

 Figure 9.
-Extended Weapon System and External Information Flow

-It is convenient to call all the information-related components within the weapon system (A) the internal information system and to consider that all the other elements such as (B), (C), (D), (E), and \bigcirc are tied together by what could be called the external information system.
+Extended Weapon System and External Information Flow and (F) are tied together by what could be called the external information system.
 All the elements and all the links are, or conceptually could be, present in all weapon systems, even though some of them are less important or evident than some others.
-Elements other than the weapon system; i.e., boxes \bigcirc , \bigcirc and \bigcirc , may have interncl information systems of the same order of complexity and cost as the weapon system \bigcirc .
+Elements other than the weapon system; i.e., boxes (C), (D) and (F), may have internal information systems of the same order of complexity and cost as the weapon system (A).